-- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.81, 2.95-97) - A named member is identified as the designated governor for Safeguarding and receives appropriate training. - They facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - Where there is a safeguarding concern, they and school/college leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
-See summary of urgent responses on Page 3 - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school has an effective Child Protection Policy - The school has a Supporting Children's Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required - More than one emergency number is held on file for each pupil/student - The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
-She will attend termly safeguarding audits with the DSL.

-- Our safeguarding policy and our staff Code of Conduct are reviewed at least annually and staff are given opportunities to contribute to and shape our safeguarding arrangements and policies.
+- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.79, 2.94-96) - A named member is identified as the designated governor for Safeguarding

+- Governors facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - Where there is a safeguarding concern, they and school/college leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school/college has an effective Child Protection Policy - The school/college has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required - More than one emergency number is held on file for each pupil/student - The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
+She will attend termly safeguarding audits with the DSL. - Our safeguarding policy and our staff Code of Conduct are reviewed at least annually and staff are given opportunities to contribute to and shape our safeguarding arrangements and policies.
 Addenda or appendices may be added during periods of crisis to reflect changes of circumstance.
-Staff meetings give staff the opportunity to make suggestions and amendments to the policy and practice in school reflecting any changes to circumstances. - We operate safer recruitment and selection practices, including appropriate use of references and checks on new staff, volunteers and contractors including overseas checks where relevant.
-See Safer Recruitment Policy - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors and these are in line with KCSIE and Local Authority procedures.
+Staff meetings give staff the opportunity to make suggestions and amendments to the policy and practice in school reflecting any changes to circumstances. - We operate safer recruitment and selection practices in accordance with Part Three of KCSiE.
+See Safer Recruitment Policy - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors and these are in line with KCSiE and Local Authority procedures.
 We will work with the LADO and other relevant agencies to support any investigations. - All staff and volunteers who have regular contact with children and young people and contractors who are in contact with children and young people receive appropriate training and information about the safeguarding processes.
 Staff complete training every 3 years and receive training on any updates to KCSIE annually.
 Visitors are provided with a summary of our safeguarding procedures and DBS are checked. - There is appropriate challenge and quality assurance of the safeguarding policies and procedures.
-Policies are ratified by governors and termly visits completed by designated Safeguarding Governor. - Our governors regularly review the effectiveness of online safety arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.
+Policies are ratified by governors and termly visits completed by designated Safeguarding Governor.

+• Our governors regularly review the effectiveness of digital safeguarding arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.